 That may not sound bad, but if the fund’s investments only earn 2% in a given year, you’ll earn zero.
 The Expense Ratio is a direct hit against your return.

 Index mutual funds, which track a specific index (such as the S&P 500, for example) typically have much lower Expense Ratios than other mutual funds which try to beat the market averages (called Actively Managed funds).
-The average Expense Ratio for all stock mutual funds in 2013 was 1.37%.
-The average for all ETFs is just 0.64%.
+The Expense Ratio for many popular ETFs can be 0.1%, or even lower.
+By contrast, some Actively Managed mutual funds have Expense Ratios of 1.5%, or even higher.

 That’s why the one-time costs of ETFs are usually dwarfed by their advantage over mutual funds in lower Expense Ratios over the long term.
 Of course, if you trade ETFs frequently, you won’t reap those advantages.
 But we believe in long term, low cost investing and infrequent trading.
 And if ETFs are used in that way, they can provide a significant benefit.